-- 1. The Input values must be monotonic and constantly rising. - 2.
-To convert the MV to the PV, the algorithm will search the table of inputs until the matching segment is found.
-Once found, the points either side will be used to interpolate the output value. - 3.
-If during the search, a point is found which is not above the previous (below for inverted) then the search will be terminated and the segment taken from the last good point to the extreme (In Hi-Out Hi) see following diagram.
+- 1. The Input values must be monotonic and constantly rising. - To convert the MV to the PV, the algorithm will search the table of inputs until the matching segment is found.
+Once found, the points either side will be used to interpolate the output value. - If during the search, a point is found which is not above the previous (below for inverted) then the search will be terminated and the segment taken from the last good point to the extreme (In Hi-Out Hi) see following diagram.

-Figure 106 Linearization Example
+Figure 110 Linearization Example

-- The linearization block works on rising inputs/rising outputs or rising inputs/falling outputs.
-It is not suitable for outputs which rise and fall on the same curve. - 2.
-Input Lo/Output Lo and Input Hi/Output Hi are entered first to define the low and high points of the curve.
-It is not necessary to define all 15 intermediate points if the accuracy is not required.
-Points not defined will be ignored and a straight line fit will apply between the last point defined and the Input Hi/Output Hi point.
-If the input source has a bad status (sensor break, or over-range) then the output value will also have a bad status. - If the input value is outside the translated range then the output status will indicate Bad, and the value will be limited to the nearest output limit. - The units and resolution parameters will be used for the output values.
+- If the input value is outside the translated range then the output status will indicate Bad, and the value will be limited to the nearest output limit. - The units and resolution parameters will be used for the output values.
 The input values resolution and units will be specified by the source of the wire. - If the 'Out Low' is higher than the 'Out High' then the translation will be inverted

-Figure 107 How an Inverted Curve will Terminate its search when it detects non-monatonic data
+Figure 111 How an Inverted Curve will Terminate its search when it detects non-monatonic data